lenary/checkedc-travis-builder/README.md

 - This will drop a timestamped directory into `<results dir>` containging a log of what was run, and a lnt results dir.
 This dir is standalone, rsync it from the benchmark runner back to your own computer, and run `lnt runserver <synced results dir>/<timestamp>/llvm.lnt.db` to get the web interface of the results.
 If you have the server running on localhost:8000 (the default), you can see the results here:
   - [Ptrdist](http://localhost:8000/db_default/v4/nts/4?show_delta=yes&show_previous=yes&show_stddev=yes&show_all=yes&show_small_diff=yes&num_comparison_runs=0&test_filter=&test_min_value_filter=&aggregation_fn=median&MW_confidence_lv=0.05&compare_to=2&submit=Update)
   - [Olden](http://localhost:8000/db_default/v4/nts/3?show_delta=yes&show_previous=yes&show_stddev=yes&show_all=yes&show_small_diff=yes&num_comparison_runs=0&test_filter=&test_min_value_filter=&aggregation_fn=median&MW_confidence_lv=0.05&compare_to=1&submit=Update)

+## Script Callgraph

+1. `benchmark.sh`
+    1. `update-scripts.sh` which updates all the following scripts to the branch selected by invoking `benchmark.sh`.
+The most important changes are those to `configure-*.sh` which set the revs to benchmark.
+    2. `setup.sh` which downloads cmake, sets the number of processes to run builds with, and creates the lnt results dir
+    3. For baseline:
+        1. source `configure-common.sh` to get LLVM rev and checkedc rev to build. (just sets env variables)
+        2. source `configure-baseline.sh` to get clang rev and tests rev for the baseline build. (just sets env variables)
+        3. `benchmark-run.sh`
+            1. `checkout.sh` checks out the revs selected for all the repos
+            1. runs cmake, then does a full clang/llvm build
+            1. `benchmark-defaults.sh` for Olden: execs `lnt` with all the right arguments.
+            2. `benchmark-defaults.sh` for Ptrdist: execs `lnt` with all the right arguments.
+    4. For converted:
+        1. source `configure-common.sh` to get LLVM rev and checkedc rev to build (just sets env variables)
+        2. source `configure-converted.sh` to get clang rev and tests rev (and extra clang args) for converted build.
+        3. `benchmark-run.sh`
+            1. `checkout.sh` checks out the revs selected for all the repos
+            1. runs cmake
+            1. does a full clang/llvm build
+            1. `benchmark-defaults.sh` for Olden: execs `lnt` with all the right arguments.
+            2. `benchmark-defaults.sh` for Ptrdist: execs `lnt` with all the right arguments.